Setzer Fish Hatchery Project

 Protecting the harvest

-Dji 0982It will be imperative to the hatchery to make sure the water will consistently and continually flow through the facility so that there is no risk of killing the fish.
+DJI 0982It will be imperative to the hatchery to make sure the water will consistently and continually flow through the facility so that there is no risk of killing the fish.
 Seaman explained that if water flow was to stop for even ten minutes, the year’s entire harvest of fish could be lost, showing the critical need to ensure every step is executed without error.

 McGill is honored to be a part of this significant project that will affect not only the hatchery, itself, but also the surrounding counties and the state, as a whole.